-Christmas wreath cookies are by far the easiest and perfect Christmas cookies for the holidays.
-Made of cornflakes and marshmallows these no bake cookies are festive, fun to for kids to help and very tasty Christmas treats.
+Christmas wreath cookies are by far the easiest and fun Christmas cookies.
+Made using cornflakes and marshmallows these no bake cookies are festive, fun to make with kids.

-- What’s Christmas without the wreath, right?
+- What’s Christmas without the wreath?
 Now that you have the most beautiful Christmas wreath hanging on your front door, it’s time to get into the kitchen and make some tasty wreath treats!

 - Christmas wreath cookies are retro treats!
-Cornflakes, marshmallow, butter and green gel food colors are combined to make a sweet treat that resembles Christmas wreath.
-It’s pretty, it gooey, it’s sweet, it delicious!
+Cornflakes, marshmallows, butter, and green gel food colors are combined to make a sweet treat that resembles a Christmas wreath.
+It’s pretty, it’s gooey, it’s sweet, it’s delicious!
 It’s guaranteed to be a huge hit with the kids and adults alike.

-- To give it a complete festive wreath look, place red hots – mini round cinnamon candies over the wreath.
+- To give it a complete festive wreath look, place red hots – mini round candies on top of the wreath.
 Against the bright green cornflake wreath cookies, red hots stand out and make it look all festive and pretty.

 - Cornflakes